StreetSupport/gmhan/content/news-and-events/we-are-recruiting.md

     [Download the Job Pack here](https://www.greatertogethermanchester.org/_files/ugd/5eef79_3def1bc5dbca4320aa1731d479a50a52.pdf), to apply you'll need to send your CV and Cover letter to recruitment@greatertogethermanchester.org by Midday on Monday 2nd September
   image: /assets/uploads/copy-of-women-s-experience-1-.png
+  heading: We are recruiting!
+Apply to be the new Network Manager!
 ---